sapience/code-challenge/README.md

 ### How do i find a country by ip

 I use gem [maxminddb](https://github.com/yhirose/maxminddb) and [free GeoIP2 database](https://dev.maxmind.com/geoip/geoip2/downloadable/)\
-Country determination by ip occurs in separately background job.
+Country determination by ip occurs in separate background job.

 ### What should we do if the data no longer fits in RAM